The South Windsor Teen Center is located in the Charles E. Enes Community Center

 Rising S.T.A.R.S. - South Windsor Teens Assisting, Respecting, Sharing

 The program provides a structured, supervised setting with opportunities for many different kinds of community service projects.
-Projects are organized by SWYFS in cooperation with South Windsor Parks and Recreation Department, SW Food Alliance and other town or community departments.
+Projects are organized by SWYFS in cooperation with South Windsor Parks and Recreation Department, SW Food Alliance and other town or community partners.

 Each session is two weeks long, Monday through Friday from 9:00 am to 2:00 pm.
 Lunch is provided.
 Morning and afternoon transportation is available.
 Transportation to the community service site is provided.